 Transferring your PayID to another account

-You can transfer your PayID to another account, or to an account with another financial institution, by submitting a request to your financial institution.
+You can transfer your PayID to another account, including to an account with another financial institution, by submitting a request to your financial institution.

-The transfer of your PayID to another account with the same financial institution will generally be effective immediately, unless you are notified otherwise.
+The transfer of your PayID to another account with the same financial institution will generally be effective immediately, unless you are notified by your financial institution otherwise.

-You can request transfer of your PayID at any time.
-A locked PayID cannot be transferred.
+You can request to transfer your PayID at any time.
+A locked PayID (see below) cannot be transferred.